Mineral Fire (2020): Progression

-Impact
+Effects

 The fire caused the evacuation of many residents.
 This included everyone from Highway 198 at the Monterey/Fresno line to Coalinga/Los Gatos Creek Rd, everyone from Los Gatos Creek Road east to Parson/Mud Run Road, and Parson/Mud Run Road south to Highway 198 and also everyone from Los Gatos Road to Union Carbide Road.
 The fire has also led to the closure of Coalinga Mineral Springs County Park, and Coalinga Mineral Springs National Recreation Trail.
 Smoke was seen in the San Francisco Bay Area, as well as San Luis Obispo County, and potentially Madera, Merced, and Tulare counties.
 Air advisories have been issued for the Bay Area and the San Joaquin Valley They were later extended further into the week.
 But by July 20, all evacuations and road closures were lifted.
 NASA also released images of the fire, as seen from space.